-- Any Other Remarks: A serving Assistant Master/Mistress (Student (a) Guidance Teacher) with a local first degree or equivalent is eligible for consideration for re-grading Master/Mistress to Primary School under school-based entitlement or Primary School Master/Mistress (Student Guidance Teacher) under sponsor-based entitlement. - An Assistant Master/Mistress (Student Guidance (b) Teacher) under school-based entitlement with a local first degree or equivalent is eligible for consideration together with other eligible senior teachers in the school for promotion to Senior Primary School Master/Mistress after he/she has served successfully for at least 2 years as an Assistant Master/Mistress in a primary school and undertaken training course(s) specified by the Permanent Secretary or other equivalent training acceptable Incorporated course(s) to the Management Committee based on the criteria/guiding principles as prescribed in Section 5 of this Compendium.
+- Any Other Remarks: A serving Assistant Master/Mistress (Student (a) Guidance Teacher) with a local first degree or equivalent is eligible for consideration for re-grading Master/Mistress to Primary School under school-based entitlement Primary School or Master/Mistress (Student Guidance Teacher) under sponsor-based entitlement. - (b) An Assistant Master/Mistress (Student Guidance Teacher) under school-based entitlement with a local first degree or equivalent is eligible for consideration together with other eligible senior teachers in the school for promotion to Senior Primary School Master/Mistress after he/she has served successfully for at least 2 years as an Assistant Master/Mistress in a government or aided or Direct Subsidy Scheme primary school and undertaken training course(s) specified by the Permanent Secretary or other equivalent training acceptable Incorporated course(s) to the Committee Management based on the criteria/guiding principles as prescribed in Section 5 of this Compendium.